Ziconius/FudgeC2/README.md

 </p>

 # FudgeC2
-FudgeC2 is a campaign orientated Powershell C2 framework built on Python3/Flask - Designed for team collaboration, client interaction, campaign timelining, and usage visibility.
+FudgeC2 is a Powershell command and control framework designed to facilitate team collaboration and campaign timelining, which aims to help clients better understand red team activities.

+Built on Python3 with a web frontend, FudgeC2 aims to provide red teamers a simple interface in which to manage active implants across their campaigns.

-_Note: FudgeC2 is currently in alpha stage, and should be used with caution in non-test environments.
-Beta will be released later this year, at_ [BlackHat Arsenal](https://www.blackhat.com/us-19/arsenal/schedule/#fudge-a-collaborative-c2-framework-for-purple-teaming-16968).
+_FudgeC2 is currently in beta, and should be used with caution in non-test environments.
+The beta was release at [BlackHat Arsenal USA 2019](https://www.blackhat.com/us-19/arsenal/schedule/#fudge-a-collaborative-c2-framework-for-purple-teaming-16968)._

 ## Setup
 ### Installation